Tax Planning Guide: 2026

 Roth Conversions and Tax-Efficient Account Structuring

 Because Pennsylvania does not tax qualified retirement distributions after age 59.5, building wealth inside Roth accounts and tax-deferred vehicles is particularly efficient for Pennsylvania residents.
-Converting traditional IRA or 401(k) balances to Roth accounts in lower-income years — for example, in years before a liquidity event — reduces future ordinary income exposure without triggering Pennsylvania tax on the converted amount (Pennsylvania does not conform to the federal inclusion of Roth conversions as income in the same way for all account types).
-Working through a partial Roth IRA conversion strategy in advance of a liquidity event is a common component of a pre-exit tax plan.
+Converting traditional IRA or 401(k) balances to Roth accounts in lower-income years, for example, in years before a liquidity event, reduces future ordinary income exposure without triggering Pennsylvania tax on the converted amount.
+Working through a Partial Roth IRA Conversion Strategy in advance of a liquidity event is a common component of a pre-exit tax plan.

 6